A-editor/PixabayImageFinder/README.md

 ```

 in the Terminal to open your associated phone emulator on your computer, which will then begin building the app (this may take a few seconds).

+To bring up the virtual keyboard in the emulator, use cmd + k.